toolateralus/VM/lemur-vdk/computer.utils/home/apps/cubesOnline.app/readme.md

 If successful, the bullet will bounce up and down off the bounds of the screen, changing colors.
-Each time a gameObject bounces, it would have been sent over the network to the other player.
+Each time a node bounces, it would have been sent over the network to the other player.

 This is currently very unreliable but a big start to the network system.
 Many bugs & crashes are expected, and no security is in place.